pvnjadhao/interview-questions/ruby-on-rails.md

+### How to scale rails application?

+Application scalability is how many user requests application handles per minute.
+There are two types of scalabilities.
+Vertical Scalability and Horizontal Scalability.

+**Vertical Scalability with Ruby on Rails**

+Vertical scaling means adding more RAM, upgrading the server’s processor, etc. You can give your servers computer more power.

+**Horizontal Scalability with Ruby on Rails**

+Horizontal scaling means converting the single server architecture of your app to a three-tier architecture, where the server and load balancer (Nginx), app instances, and database instances are located on different servers.
+In such a way, we allocate equal and smaller loads among machines.
+***

 ### What is an active Record?

 Rails Active Record is the Object/Relational Mapping (ORM) layer provided by Rails.
 It follows the standard ORM model, like